Understanding the Nature of Guilt

 - Challenge your thoughts: Are your thoughts about the situation realistic and balanced?
 Often, we feel guilty reaching out

-- Practice self-compassion: Treat yourself with the same kindness and understanding you would offer a friend.
+or exaggerate our role in negative events. - Practice self-compassion: Treat yourself with the same kindness and understanding you would offer a friend.

 - Make amends: If appropriate, apologize and take steps to rectify the situation.